-How to find your places and lists from Google Trips in Google Maps
+How to find your places from Google Trips in Google Maps

 Google announced that Google Trips has reached the end of life and won’t be supported and can’t be used after August 5th, 2019.